ycrc/ycrc.github.io/docs/clusters/milgram.md

 ![Stanley](/img/Stanley-Milgram.jpg){: .cluster-portrait}

-Milgram is a HIPAA aligned cluster intended for use on projects that may involve sensitive data.
+Milgram is intended for use on projects that may involve sensitive data.
 This applies to both storage and computation.
 If you have any questions about this policy, please [contact us](/#get-help).

 Milgram is named for Dr. Stanley Milgram, a psychologist who researched the behavioral motivations behind social awareness in individuals and obedience to authority figures.
 He conducted several famous experiments during his professorship at Yale University including the lost-letter experiment, the small-world experiment, and the Milgram experiment.